 Bid.
 This is an invitation to join the chapter.
 You are welcome to visit as many chapters as you wish and get as many bids as you want.
 However, once you accept a bid you are committed (it’s not a contract, it’s a commitment).

 Legacy.
 This is when you have a relative who is a member of a specific chapter.
 Preference is generally given to those who have relatives among the chapter’s membership or alumni rolls.
 There is no guarantee that a legacy will receive a bid at Pi Kappa Phi.

 Induction.
-This is a formal event at the start of the new member education (aka pledgeship) starts where each member of the class commits to seeking to become an initiated member into the chapter.
+This is a formal event at the start of the new member education (aka pledgeship and/or associate membership) starts where each member of the class commits to seeking to become an initiated member into the chapter.

 New Member Orientation/Pledging.
 After accepting a bid, there will be a formal ceremony welcoming you into the new member education plan.
 New Member education programs can be 2 to 30 weeks long, depending on the chapter.
 The most common timeframe is completion in the same semester as you start.